Stenson joins Saudi tour, removed as Ryder Cup captain

 Stenson is No. 171 in the world and has gone five years since winning a tournament against more than 20 players.
 He fits the profile of many players Greg Norman has signed up for his LIV Golf series — major champions whose best days are behind them.

+In addition to Stenson, LIV Golf announced that world No. 36 Jason Kokrak and Charles Howell III, both three-time winners on the PGA Tour, would play the event in Bedminster, New Jersey.

-He missed the cut last week in the British Open.
+Stenson missed the cut last week in the British Open, while Kokrak finished tied for 42nd.
 Stenson played a practice round on the Sunday going into the Open with Phil Mickelson, regarded as one of the chief recruiters for Greg Norman and his LIV Golf.

 The Daily Telegraph reported Stenson was in line for roughly a $50 million signing bonus.
 Most contracts are believed to be in the three- to four-year range.